-Birthmarks, freckles, and moles are among the individual characteristics that make us unique, like the wood grain in a piece of burled walnut.
-But while a smattering of freckles across our cheeks might be lovely, a crop of age spots or acne scars—not so much.
-Of course, each of us tends to be more aware of our own irregularities than other people are.
-You may be convinced that your date is staring at that birthmark on your cheek or that your client is distracted by the mole above your lip, but chances are that they aren’t.
-Some people become so self-conscious about such perceived physical flaws that they perform poorly in job interviews and feel insecure in social situations.
-If you're one of them, take stock of your options:
+Birthmarks, freckles, and moles are things that make us unique.
+While some freckles across our cheeks might be lovely, a crop of age spots or acne scars can be bothersome.
+Of course, you tend to be more aware of your own irregularities than other people are.
+You may be convinced that someone is staring at the birthmark on your cheek but chances are that they aren’t.

-Dermabrasion is a technique in which the skin's surface is abraded or brushed to remove acne scars, age spots, fine wrinkles, and other imperfections.
+Dermabrasion is a technique in which the skin's surface is brushed to remove acne scars, age spots, fine wrinkles, and other imperfections.
 The procedure is performed by a dermatologist or cosmetic surgeon on an outpatient basis.
 The top layers of the skin are removed during the procedure, and the resulting abrasion looks and feels something like a full-face carpet burn.
-This angry red skin forms a crust as it heals, giving way a week or two later to smooth pink.
+The red skin forms a crust as it heals.
+In a week or two the skin becomes a smooth pink.
 If the skin is deeply pitted by chickenpox or acne, sometimes dermabrasion is combined with small skin grafts called "punch grafts."
 Dermal fillers can also be used to reduce pitting.

 Another way to remove the top layers of the skin is to apply a chemical irritant.
 A chemical peel is a somewhat less aggressive technique than dermabrasion, and its effects may not be as impressive or long lasting.
 The risks of the procedure are similar to those of dermabrasion.
 Chemical peels should be applied by a dermatologist or other licensed professional.
 There will often be post-peel care that you adhere to.
 A dermatologist will help you with at-home care for skin recovery after your peel.

 Laser resurfacing is another option to treat your skin.
 A surgical laser can be used to target specific areas of the skin for resurfacing.
 The most common lasers are a carbon dioxide laser, and an erbium laser.
-Lasers are also useful for tattoo and hair removal, and they can improve the appearance of spider veins in the cheeks or near the nose.
+Lasers are also useful for tattoo and hair removal.
+They can improve the appearance of spider veins in the cheeks or near the nose.
 They might not be appropriate for those with darker skin.
 The procedure carries virtually the same risks as dermabrasion, with the additional risk of accidental eye injury.